iipeace/guider/README.md

 Then you can use 'guider' command

-Otherwise, download the source from https://github.com/iipeace/guider Then you can just run "guider.py" but it is little bit heavy If you want to run guider lightly then input a command as below
+Otherwise, download the source from https://github.com/iipeace/guider Then you can just run "guider.py" but it is a little bit heavy If you want to run guider lightly then input a command as below
     # make && make install
 Then you can use 'guider' command